 Support

 Support content is a lifeline for our customers—whether they’re setting up their PC up for the first time or trying to fix something that isn’t working as expected.
 The goal of support content is to help customers solve problems quickly and easily find escalation paths when necessary.
-Support content is provided to customers from within Windows via the help client in both offline and online states, and on the web via Windows Online.
-The content is created based on real customer needs using data from usability studies, the WCS BI team, and our partners in CSS and marketing.
+Support content is provided to customers from within Windows via the Help client in both offline and online states, and on the web via Windows Online.
+The content is created based on real customer needs using data from usability studies, the WCS BI team, and our partners in CSS and Marketing.
 Content is regularly monitored and updated to reflect the most common questions customers are asking.
-Links to support content are provided from within products and services for top customer pain points that require additional content for task completion or to address legal or security concerns.
+Links to support content are provided from within products and services to help customers that require additional content for task completion or to address legal or security concerns.

 The voice and style of support content is friendly yet straightforward.
 Illustrations, screenshots, icons, and videos are provided within the content if they are helpful to the customer in completing their task.
 Support content is optimized for site and external search using terms that customers are using to describe the problem they are having.